-Mendocino County Supervisor Dan Hamburg and County Supervisors Dennis Rodoni (Marin), Diane Dillon (Napa) and Lynda Hopkins (Sonoma) comprise the current Oversight Committee.
-Trish Steel, Chair of the Broadband Alliance Mendocino County (BAMC) and Steve Dunnicliff are the Mendocino County liaison to the multi-county NBNCBC Management Team.
+Mendocino County Supervisor Ted Williams and County Supervisors Dennis Rodoni (Marin), Diane Dillon (Napa) and Lynda Hopkins (Sonoma) comprise the current Oversight Committee.
+The Broadband Alliance Mendocino County (BAMC) and Mendocino County liaison with the multi-county NBNCBC Management Team.

 NBNCBC has identified 30 priority areas (pdf) across the three counties of Marin, Mendocino and Sonoma that they have rated as unserved or underserved.
 NBNCBC is still working on identifying these areas in Napa County.
 These areas are defined by the CPUC as not having any services or services that do not meet the minimum broadband speeds of 6 Mbps download and 1.5 Mbps upload to every household.

-BAMC is a partnership of the Mendocino County Board of Supervisors, the Community Foundation of Mendocino County and the Economic Development and Financing Corporation of Mendocino County.
+BAMC is a partnership of the Mendocino County Board of Supervisors and the Community Foundation of Mendocino County.